noaione/yuusha-shoukan-ln/sources/v07/chapter4.md

 I see.
 I finally understood...
 The nobles who came by earlier were being led elsewhere at the right time because Alice is using her subordinates to guide them well...
 Unnn.
-She certainly is working hard, aand it’s helping me a great deal.
+She certainly is working hard, and it’s helping me a great deal.
 Thinking that, I moved to the table where the food is placed, and while watching as the nobles who were originally there were spoken to by other nobles at the right time again, I take some slices of roast beef onto a small plate and